marcoah/marcoah/README.md

 ### Hi there 👋

-I'm marco Hernandez, an geologist engineer working in Geotechnics and Data Science, I'm from Venezuela.
+I'm Marco Hernandez, an geologist engineer working in Geotechnics and Data Science, from Venezuela.